In-place Data Masking

 5) Now we can expand the selected “public” schema and select columns for masking.

 6) For each of the columns you can set a masking method by clicking the Set Masking Method button.
 Let’s mask columns FirstName and LastName using a fixed string.
-After that click the Start Transfer button at the bottom of the page to mask data in place.

 In the picture below you can see how our data looks now in our PostgreSQL table.
 As you can see, columns FirstName and LastName are masked in place now.